-Students are also doing a lot of guessing in New York, where their sex lives have been regulated by a state law regarding affirmative consent.
+Students are also doing a lot of guessing in New York, where their sex lives have been regulated by a state law regarding affirmative consent since 2015.
 FIRE traveled to New York City in October of that year, just after the bill passed, to ask random college students what they knew and thought about their state’s law.
 If their answers are any indication, many students engaging in consensual sex in New York are just an accusation away from being unjustly found guilty of sexual misconduct.

 After the initial passage of the law, there was significant confusion and skepticism about the new law among New York City students, particularly as to its vague requirement about intoxication: